 - A stop required before the crash

 Notably, just two of these causal factors (the vehicle being overweight and brake problems) concern the vehicle itself and one (a stop being required) concerns the environment.
 Seven of the top 10 causes involve driver errors and omissions.

 Commercial Truck Accidents Attributable to Cars and Light Trucks

-In crashes involving one truck and one car or other passenger vehicle, the critical reason for the accident was attributed to the passenger vehicle more than half the time.
+In crashes involving one truck and one car or another passenger vehicle, the critical reason for the accident was attributed to the passenger vehicle more than half the time.
 All of the top 10 causes associated with these accidents involved the driver of the passenger vehicle, as opposed to vehicle problems or environmental challenges.

 The causes fell into three broad categories:

-- Diminished driver capacity, such as fatigue, alcohol consumption or illegal drug use
+- Diminished driver-capacity such as fatigue, alcohol consumption, or illegal drug use

 - Inattention, such as looking at a mobile device or changing CDs